cleissonom/project.dev.finances/README.md

-# dev.finances
+## 🚀 Technologies

+This project was developed with the following technologies:

+- HTML
+- CSS
+- JavaScript

+## 💻 Project

-That's a app to control your finances, you can see your incomes, expenses and the total.
+Dev.Finance$ is a calculator designed to keep track of your finances, where you can record your capital inflows and outflows. 💰